Descenders (Game Preview) Review

 Descenders

-By Kevin Mitchell Posted on May 22, 2018
+By Kevin Mitchell | Posted: May 22, 2018

 SelectButton's Game Preview reviews provide valuable insight on a work in progress.
 The game may be reevaluated once officially released, as the review below is based on the Game Preview build at the time of the review's publish date.

-Descenders currently only offers two different game modes: career session and freeride.
+Descenders currently offers only two different game modes: career session and freeride.
 The world option in freeride is locked behind your career progression.
-This means from the start; you’ll be limited to the first world (highlands), can freely alter any of the various modifiers.
+This means from the start, you'll be limited to the first world (highlands), where you can freely alter any of the various modifiers.
 Want to challenge yourself with the steepest and curviest run down a mountain in stormy weather with only a single health?
 Or maybe you want to journey through the tree line at dusk without any actual path and freely explore the vast landscape?
 Once you are satisfied with your choices, the game will generate the level based on your settings.
 Did I mention every level in Descenders is procedurally generated?
 Prepare to ride through an infinite number of stages over the course of four unique nature-based environments.

 Simply Put